 School of Computer & Information Science

 When Regis University created the eSecurity curriculum in 2003, the lessons were pertinent to the then-current threats.
 Although the curriculum has slightly changed since then, the courses needed a major facelift to meet the ever changing cyber threats.
 The question of can Information Assurance courses at Regis University be refreshed to include virtual labs so they are based on ethical standards will be answered in this paper.
 Utilizing the Design Science methodology and incorporating Bloom"â„¢s Taxonomy and the Jesuit educational approach, curriculum was identified and developed for the classroom and online students.
 By working with the Regis Distance Learning department, the thesis project was submitted for publication as part of the Regis Computer Networking courses.

 Date of Award

 © Robert Winter

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Winter, Robert L., "Redesigning the Information Assurance Undergraduate Curriculum at Regis University" (2010).
-All Regis University Theses.
+Student Publications.
 669.